 April 2005- Tribe does not allow Ina Jackson kids by Martin to Vote or to be heard and are reclassified as Adoptees based off of a false report by Grabowski and Associates.
 This also is a violation of our Tribal Constitution 1999 where Article VII- Powers of the Governing Council of Mooretown Rancheria Section 1 (g) …The only way a lineal member can be terminated is if he or she relinquishes their rights on his or her own.

 2005-2018- Over the Years Ina Jackson kids of Martin have been trying to prove that Ina Jackson was just as much as a distributee as Robert Jackson.
 All fell on deaf ears with Gary Archuleta and the tribal council at that time.
 When Gary Archuleta was given the 2nd genealogy report he stated that it was false and was only created to make Ina Jackson as a distributee and could not take it for face value.

-2018- Fast Forward after all request to BIA and Federal Government it has always fell on deaf ears.
+2018 -2020- Fast Forward after all request to BIA and Federal Government it has always fell on deaf ears.
 It has now been found after FOIA request and gathering all documents that all proof shows that Ina Jackson is a distributee.
-The final decision is in the hands of the BIA as they are the ones who wrote the Contracts and Agreements and only they can truly state what Ina Jackson’s status was.
+The final decision was the BIA as they are the ones who wrote the Contracts and Agreements and only they can truly state what Ina Jackson’s status was.
 No one else can provide opinions on federal documents on what they think people thought of.
 It is in Black and White.